ContextLab/supereeg/README.md

 2. Launch and set up Docker with enough resources (see Docker [documentation](https://docs.docker.com/get-started/))

-3. Download the Docker folder from this repo
+3. Download the Docker directory from this repo

-4. In Docker, navigate using shell commands to the Docker folder
+4. In Docker, navigate using shell commands to the Docker directory

-5. 'docker build . -t seeg_image' this may take a while
+5. `docker build . -t seeg_image` this may take a while

-6. 'docker run -it --name supereeg seeg_image'
+6. `docker run -it --name supereeg seeg_image`

 7. (Optional) Connect Docker to PyCharm or another IDE